sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

         "label" command right after the section title), as in the reference to Section ref{my:first:sec}.

-        Doconce also allows inline comments such as [hpl: here I will make some remarks to the text] for allowing authors to make notes.
+        Doconce also allows inline comments of the form [name: comment] (with a space after `name:`), e.g., such as [hpl: here I will make some remarks to the text].
 Inline comments can be removed from the output by a command-line argument (see Section ref{doconce2formats} for an example).

         Tables are also supperted, e.g.,